Skip to Content

 Photos via Shutterstock

-The Mount Brandon hike is another of the toughest hikes in Ireland, with an ascent will challenge experienced hikers, never mind the inexperienced.
+Mount Brandon offers some of the toughest hiking in Ireland, with an ascent will challenge experienced hikers, never mind the inexperienced.

 Standing at 952 metres in height, the trail here is often hard to follow and there are several treacherous points if you don’t know the way (you can find a guided hike online!).

-However, for those with experience under their belt, this is one of the more rewarding mountain hikes in Ireland with breath-taking views of the Dingle Peninsula from its summit.
+However, for those with experience under their belt, this is one of the more rewarding mountain walks in Ireland with breath-taking views of the Dingle Peninsula from its summit.

 • Difficulty: Difficult